• Hungarian Language

 Cons

-• Health Issues: Berger Blanc Suisses tend to have more frequent health issues than other breeds.
+• Health Concerns: Berger Blanc Suisses tend to have more frequent health issues than other breeds.

-• Hypoallergenic: Berger Blanc Suisse dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Berger Blanc Suisse dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Berger Blanc Suisse breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Berger Blanc Suisse breed.

 • Shedding Level: Berger Blanc Suisse dogs are heavy shedders.

-• Tolerates Being Left Alone: Berger Blanc Suisse dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Berger Blanc Suisse dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Dog Friendly: Berger Blanc Suisse dogs are not the most dog-friendly dogs.